 Marty Erickson, PhD, LMFT

-President Provo, UT Term expires Dec.
+President Orem, UT Term expires Dec.
 2021 Marty Erickson received a PhD in Marriage and Family Therapy from Iowa State University.
 He is the founder and works as a therapist at Progressive Paths Therapy in Orem, Utah.
 He also works part time as an adjunct faculty member of BYU Counseling and Psychological Services.
 From 2003-2006 he helped re-create the NDSU Couple and Family Therapy program to a program founded on feminist social justice training in CFT.
-He specializes in Mormon faith crises/shifts for individuals and couples, couples/marriage therapy, sex therapy, premarital therapy, out of control or problematic sexual behavior for individuals and couples, healing from trauma/abuse, adult development, family therapy, and issues related to discrimination and systemic oppression of minority groups (race, class, gender, sexual orientation, etc.).
+He specializes in Mormon faith crises/ transitions/ awakenings for individuals and couples, couples/marriage therapy, sex therapy, premarital therapy, out of control and problematic sexual behavior for individuals and couples, healing from trauma/abuse, adult development, family therapy, and issues related to discrimination and systemic oppression of minority groups (race, class, gender, sexual orientation, etc.).
 He is an LGBTQ+ affirmative ally, and a member of the LGBTQ Affirmative Therapists Guild of Utah.

 Joshua Neal, MA, LMHC